- Can the fiscal officer or other approvers make changes to the information on an AggieBuy Requisition?

 - How does the Comments functionality work in AggieBuy?

 - When creating a cart or viewing a Requisition (a cart submitted into routing), you can add a comment.
 Comments can be used to supply background information on why an order is being submitted or any other supporting information.
 When a cart is first created (not yet checked out and submitted into routing), the comments section does not provide the ability to generate an email.
 However, once the Requester has "checked out" the cart and submitted it into routing, the Requester can choose to email the comment to other AggieBuy users.
 The comments are available when viewing the Requisition and include the name of the user who entered the comment as well as the date/time.
+The comments entered on the AggieBuy Requisition do NOT appear on the associated AggieBuy or KFS Purchase Order.

 Comments can be added by any AggieBuy user, including those who are not on the routing chain for a specific Requisition; the History section will track who entered the comment and when they entered it.